lavolp3/MMM-AVStock/README.md

 ## Alphavantage Key
 https://www.alphavantage.co/

 Free account has a limit of quota (5 request per minute).

-This module is using a pooler to avoid the limit.
+This module uses pooling to avoid this limit.
+Therefore, the first loading of each stock data will take some seconds(about 15sec per each stock).

+If you have premium account, you can adjust `poolInterval` for shorter refreshing.